B-Tshehla/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2 The program prints the alphabet in lowercase
-The program prints the alphabets in lowercase then in uppercase 4 The program print the alphabet in lowercase except q and e
+The program prints the alphabets in lowercase then in uppercase 4 The program print the alphabet in lowercase except q and e 5 The program prints all single digit numbers of base 10 starting from 0